venenux/alpine-wiki/tutorials/alpine-tutorial-wifi-routering.md

 ## Wifi status on Alpine linux

-As any tech piece, we have hardware and software, so then a "wifi setup" is made by two parts:
+As any tech piece, we have hardware and software, so then a "wifi" is made by two parts:

-* hardware as the module manager from kernel .. (like compiling rtl8192eu-linux or r8169)
+* The hardware as the module manager from kernel .. (like compiling `rtl8192eu-linux` or `r8169`)
-* and the software interface.. (like installing wpa_supplicant or iwd programs)
+* The software interface.. (like installing `wpa_supplicant` or `iwd` programs)

-Most linux setup just configure `network-manager` package that oversimplified the things, console setup it bit complicated but easyle covered, currently there is two options for, the `wpa_supplicant` and the newer `iwd` from Intel, this last with less usage cases.
+Most linux distros just configures `network-manager` package that oversimplified the things, console setup is bit complicated but easyle covered, currently there is two options for, the `wpa_supplicant` and the newer `iwd` from Intel, this last with less usage cases.

 | Software       | UI      | WEXT  | nl80211 | WEP  | WPA/2/3 | WORKING apk |